Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 ## **Overview**

-The Sprite Shape is a sprite layout or world building tool that provides the ability to tile sprites along the path of a shape based on given angle ranges.
+The SpriteShape is a sprite layout or world building tool that provides the ability to tile sprites along the path of a shape based on given angle ranges.
 Additionally the shape can be filled with a tiling texture.

-Sample game levels created entirely with Sprite Shape
+Sample game levels created entirely with SpriteShape

 ![Image of game screen](images/image22.png)